WillSchiller/100Builders/README.md

-# Panda Account Abstraction Research Initiative 🐼
+# 🐼 Panda Account Abstraction Research Initiative

-🔦🦇 We are looking for wallet testers to give feedback, share wallet pain points & suggest features.
+🔦🦇 We're looking for wallet testers to share their experiences, highlight areas of improvement, and suggest innovative features.
 Our aim is to build the best wallet UX in crypto.

 ## Description